serviceprototypinglab/mao-orchestrator/README.md

 If a user wants to join an existing MAO federation it is necessary to approach the federation operator before the installation of the new instance in order to negotiate certain parameters which are used by the installer to join the newly installed orchestrator with the existing federation.
 The selection of a desired federation to join is supported by the MAO installer which queries and presents existing federations based on the public MAO marketplace.
 Details can be found below in the `Installation` section.

+If you already are or want to become a federation operator please find detailed federation operator instructions in [this](#federation-operator-instructions) separate section.

 ### Prerequisites

 The MAO orchestrator has requirements that need to be present on the host system before the installation of a new instance.
 The following section list these requirements and tries to describe how to get them for your specific setup.